terminal-labs/rambo/docs/cli.md

 ### `up`

 Start a VM or container.
 Will create one and begin provisioning it if it did not already exist.
-Accepts specific flags to pass through to `vagrant up`.
 Accepts many options to set aspects of your VM.
+Precedence is CLI > Config > Env Var > defaults.

 ### `vagrant`